 Now, the giveaway!!
 I have a beautiful, brand new, Le Creuset Stoneware 14-Inch Oval Baking Dish, in Cherry Red up for grabs.
 This is not to promote anything – this was given to me and I already have one in blue, so I’d like to give it away to one of you!
 Just leave a comment, Tweet it, and maybe a Facebook share and/or like!
 I’ll be choosing the winner using random integer one week from today!
 Good luck!

-Skinny Baked Tomato Sriracha Shrimp with Feta and Olives
+Skinny Baked Tomato Sriracha Shrimp with Olives and Feta

 - 1 tablespoon olive oil